sbu-fsl/Metis/README.md

 Metis can log its syscalls and arguments into `output` and `sequence` logs, but raw syscalls and arguments are not enough to compute input coverage.
 We need to parse the logs to partition the inputs (syscalls and their arguments).
-To achive this and support input coverage computation for a wide range of file system testing, we developed a tool called IOCov (see [our HotStorage '23 paper](https://www.fsl.cs.stonybrook.edu/docs/mcfs/iocov-hotstorage23.pdf) for details).
+To achieve this and support input coverage computation for a wide range of file system testing, we developed a tool called IOCov (see [our HotStorage '23 paper](https://www.fsl.cs.stonybrook.edu/docs/mcfs/iocov-hotstorage23.pdf) for details).
 IOCov can read and parse Metis logs and obtain input coverage just like we presented